 A2 Hosting is one of the most affordable web hosting company on the market, with their cheapest shared plan starting at just $2.99 per month (if you commit yourself to three years; in case you want to pay monthly, it costs $10.99).
 This plan supports a single website and includes 100 GB of solid-state (SSD) storage.

 New users also get free guided migrations and other great features, such as 24/7 support and a 99.9% uptime guarantee.
 In addition to web hosting, A2 Hosting offers other products and services, including a website builder, domain name, SSL certificate, and more.

 WordPress is a versatile and popular content management system (CMS) that powers millions of websites.
 So it's no surprise that many web hosting services like WPEngine center their efforts on WordPress.
 They offer high-quality, managed hosting with excellent uptime, WordPress-oriented security, cloud platform flexibility, daily backups, and other great features.

-WP Engine is a hosting company specializing in managed WordPress hosting.
-This means they don't offer other web hosting plans, such as email, reseller hosting, etc. Let’s just recap the four basic concepts to understand the WPEngine better:
+WP Engine is a host company specializing in managed WordPress hosting.
+This means they don't offer other web hosting provider plans, such as email, reseller hosting, etc. Let’s just recap the four basic concepts to understand the WPEngine better:

 - WordPress is the most popular content management system on the Internet.

 - Web hosting is space allocated on a server that runs web applications and serves data to browsers.
 Web hosting can come in various setups.
 The most common is shared hosting, where a single server runs PHP, MySQL, and Linux and is "shared" among different hosting accounts.

 - WordPress hosting plans are explicitly configured to help WordPress software run more efficiently.